Eve-positional languages: putting order into B\"uchi automata: Ordered Büchi tiles and overview of the contributions

-Without loss of generality, we can assume that all the states of $Q$ are always reachable, as $L$ is "prefix-independent".
+Without loss of generality, we can assume that all the states of $Q$ are reachable at any point along a run, as $L$ is "prefix-independent".
 We first claim that for $u\in \Pi^+$, $u^\omega \in L$ if and only if there exists a "horizontal Büchi transition" along $u$.
 The converse implication is immediate.
 For the direct sense, we observe that $\ti^\omega\notin \LangS(\A)$, as there is no infinite path in $\ti^\omega$ witnessing an infinity of "Büchi transitions".
-Therefore, up to considering $t_u$ as the tile obtained by "product" of the tiles of $u$, necessarily $t_u \nsubseteq t$.
+Therefore, up to considering $t_u$ as the tile obtained by "product" of the tiles of $u$, necessarily $t_u \nsubseteq \ti$.
 We then observe that any transition in $t_u \setminus \ti$ induces a "horizontal Büchi transition" by upward closure, which establishes the desired claim.

 In consequence, for $v,v'\in \Sii^+$ such that $(vv')^\omega \in L$, we are in one of the four cases described in \Cref{fig:Eve-posi-PI}.
 In the first and second cases, immediately, either $v^\omega \in L$ or $v'^\omega\in L$.
 In the third case, by upward closure, we observe that $q\trans{v:0}q$, and similarly in the fourth case $q \trans{v':0} q$, which concludes the proof.